yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 My post about the deeper implications of what Mozilla is doing to the Support Mozilla community is coming, but I figured over the Thanksgiving holiday that I could focus on giving thanks.

-While the title of this post is a bit tongue in cheek, I realized that some people weren't even aware of what was going on.
+While the title of this post is a bit tongue in cheek, I realized that some people didn't know what was going on.
 [Support Mozilla](https://support.mozilla.org) isn't Firefox or Thunderbird, and if you aren't aware of developments in AI or communities you might not be clear how it all affects you, a Mozilla user.

 ## Support Mozilla